gsi-upm/gsicrawler/docs/_build/html/_sources/gsicrawler.rst.txt

 As is represented above, pipelines architecture is divided into three main steps, *Fetch*, *Analyze*, *Semantic* and *Save*:

-* **Fetch** refers to the process of obtaining tweets, comments or whatever is desired to be analyzed, from the URL provided.
-Most of the times, this task involves webpage parsing, recognizing valuable information contained inside html tags and building a new JSON file with only these data.
+* **Fetch** refers to the process of obtaining tweets, comments or whatever is desired to be analyzed, from the provided URL.
+Most of the times, this task involves webpage parsing, recognizing valuable information contained inside html tags and building a new JSON file with the selected data.
 This process is commonly known as *scrapping* a website.
-In order to facilitate this filtering process exists multiple extensions or library that offers a well-formed structure to carry out this task being less tedious.
+In order to facilitate this filtering process,there exist multiple extensions or libraries that offer a well-formed structure to carry out this task in a more comfortable way.
 Inside the Tasks Server, we have imported the Scrapy library in order to agilize the data mining process.
-Scrapy is an open source and collaborative framework for extracting the data you need from websites, in a fast, simple, yet extensible way.
-It is based on sub classes named *spiders*, where are contained the required methods to extract the information.
-The GSI Crawler application has available two spiders for each Twitter and Reddit platform respectively.
-So to conclude, this task focus on extract the valuable data and generate a JSON which contains all the sentences that will analyze the following task in the pipeline.
+Scrapy is an open source and collaborative framework for extracting the data from websites, in a fast, simple, yet extensible way.
+It is based on sub classes named *spiders*, where contain the required methods to extract the information.
+The GSI Crawler application has available two spiders, one for each Twitter and Reddit platform.
+So to conclude, this task focuses on extracting the valuable data and generates a JSON which contains all the sentences that will analyze the following task in the pipeline.

-* **Analyze** task is responsible of take the input JSON file generated by the previous task, parse it and analyze each text strign using Senpy remote server for it.
+* **Analyze** task is responsible of taking the input JSON file generated by the previous task, parsing it and analyzing each text strign using Senpy remote server for it.
 Senpy service is based on HTTP calls, obtaining an analyzed result for the text attached in the request.
 Once the task has collected the analysis result, it generates another JSON containing the original sentence and its analysis result.

 * **Semantic** task aims to structure data into triplets so as to be understood by the different ontologies supported.
 It takes as input the original JSON data and returns another JSON with the desired structure.

-* **Save** process consists on store the JSON generated previously which contains the analysis result inside elasticSearch instance or Fuseki.
+* **Save** process consists on storing the JSON generated previously which contains the analysis result inside elasticSearch instance or Fuseki.
 ElasticSearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
-As the heart of the Elastic Stack, it centrally stores the data so you can discover the expected and uncover the unexpected.
-To carry put the saving process its necessary to provide two arguments, the **index**, which represents the elastic index where the information will be saved, and the **doc type**, which allows to categorize information that belongs to the same index.
+As the heart of the Elastic Stack, it centrally stores the data so it is possible to discover the expected and uncover the unexpected.
+To carry out the saving process, it's necessary to provide two arguments, the **index**, which represents the elastic index where the information will be saved, and the **doc type**, which allows to categorize information that belongs to the same index.
 It exists a third parameter which is the **id** of the query, but it is automatically generated by default.

 To better understand these concepts, we are going to give a clear example that shows how the storing process works internally.
 Imagine that the user requests a **sentiment** analysis for a certain **Tweet**.
 One elasticSearch parameters approach that would fit could be, **twitter** as the elasticSearch *index*, **sentiment** as the *doc type* because there could exist an emotion within the same platform, and lastly the *id* that could be the **datetime** when the task request was triggered.